The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 AF-C

-Honestly, in real-world use, I can’t really tell the difference between the X-T2, the A6300, and the X-Pro2 when it comes to auto-focus speed.
-But I do feel like the X-T2 is slightly better at AF-C when set to the right mode, at least with accuracy.
+Honestly, in real-world use, I can’t tell the difference between the X-T2, the A6300, and the X-Pro2 regarding auto-focus speed.
+But I feel like the X-T2 is slightly better at AF-C when set to the right mode, at least with accuracy.

 And what better to test it than a baby on a swing?